jbennett-liquibase/Webinar_Flows_Public/README.md

 </p>

 # Welcome to Liquibase!
-This repository contains demo scenarios for the "Liquibase Flows" webinar originally delivered on December 19th, 2024.
+This repository contains demo scenarios for the "Azure DevOps and Liquibase Flows" webinar originally delivered on December 19th, 2024.
 Recordings of all webinars can be found [here](https://www.liquibase.com/videos).

 ## Demo Steps
 1. Clone this repository